emissary-ingress/emissary/reference/filter-reference.md

         - "scope-value-2"
 ```

- - `scope`: A list of OAuth scope values required to be listed in the
+ - `scope`: A list of OAuth scope values that Ambassador will require to be listed in the
    [`scope` claim][].
 In addition to the normal of the `scope` claim
    (a JSON string containing a space-separated list of values), the
    JWT Filter also accepts a JSON array of values.